masterminds-kenya/social_network/checklist-03.md

   - [n] Un-assign & Add back to all Queue
   - [n] Un-assign & Remove from all Queue
   - [s] Un-assign & assign to different related campaign
+  - [x] Update & Improve wording for processing Campaign Posts
-  - [ ] View and modify Posts that had been rejected for this campaign
+  - [x] View and modify Posts that had been rejected for this campaign
+  - [?]
+Template radio input logic: if a view then value=0 checked, else other value

 ### DB Design & Setup